Chart VizzardVizzlo's AI-based chart generator

 - Show how quantities, like sales, have changed over time across multiple related data series using bars or an area chart.

 - Add a vertical, or horizontal shade to put the focus on certain parts of your data, like economic boost and bust cycles.

 How to create a time series graph with Vizzlo?

-- Play with the customization settings of the tab “APPEARANCE.”
-Click on the X-axis and Y-axis options to set the intervals, define the scale and choose how to display of tick marks and labels.
+- Click on the x-axis and y-axis to see customization options: set the axis range, define the scale and choose how to display axis tick marks and labels.

-- Click on “EDIT SINGLE GRIDLINES” to manually choose which Y-axis labels and gridlines you want to display.
+- Show or hide vertical, horizontal gridlines or click on Edit single gridlines to manually choose gridlines you want to display.

 Time series graph maker: key features